Heinrich Pudor: Life

 In 1898 he tried in vain to re-establish himself as a painter, sculptor, and musician, travelling extensively through Europe and returning to Germany.
 In Berlin, he married Linda Prill (the marriage lasted until 1923).
 In 1907 he published his travel descriptions of Scandinavian countries, also moving in that year to Leipzig.
 In 1910, he discovered handicraft, and founded the "Protective Order for German Quality Work."
 (Schutzverband für deutsche Qualitätsarbeit) One year later he established the journal "Unfair Competition: Communications of the Association for the protection of German Quality Work".
 In 1906 he published a book on bisexuality.

 Pudor's Treu Deutsch: Nachrichten des Deutschen Volksrates ('True German: News from the German People's Council') published 1918, with an early example of a swastika used as a German ethno-nationalist symbol.
 From the collections of Leipzig City Museum.

-From 1912 onward, Pudor issued almost exclusively anti-Semitic writings, mostly self-published.
+From 1912 onward, Pudor issued almost exclusively antisemitic writings, mostly self-published.
 A prelude to this was the book, Germany for Germans.
 Next was Preliminary work on Laws against the Jewish Settlement in Germany and a publication, Antisemitic Armor of the German People's Council (in 1918 he also issued True German: News from the German People's Council.
 The People's Council was probably a creation of Pudor's).
 The journal was banned in 1915, and he renamed it the Iron Ring with issues continuing until 1923.
 Pudor's many publications irritated several politicians and led to many appearances in court.
 After he threatened liberal politician Gustav Stresemann with murder in his Treacherous Foreign Policy he was fined and imprisoned for a year on 17 March 1926.